Rowen-Richardson/100-Days-Of-Code---Python/ReadMe.md

 - Built an interest calculator
 - learned that for loops usually need to have a set range
 - moved from test coding to real world appliction coding

+## Day 20 - Whats the range 🛣️
+- basics in learning about range nothing to hectic
+- learned about counting backwards and forwards
+- learned that 3 verabiles can be used in the range
+    - the number you start with
+    - the number you want to end with.
+Which needs to be greater than the last number you want to end with i.e if you want the last number to be 10 you'll end with 11 and so on
+    - and the step or number you want to count by i.e if you want to count in 1's it will count from 1 till 10 or if you want to count in 2's it will count from 1 to 10 by 2's so it will be something like this:
+            1, 3, 5, 7, 9 because you are counting in 2's it will add the two